These are the grueling truth’s top 20 teams in college football history; we limited it to teams before 2010.

 Many consider this team to be the best in the history of the game.
 I obviously don’t agree, but they are high on any list.
 Their dominant defense held opponents to a remarkable 8.2 points per game while scoring an average of 39 per contest.
-Led by Johnny Rodgers, the Huskers won the “game of the century” vs rival and No. 2 ranked Oklahoma, 35-31.
+Led by Johnny Rodgers, the Huskers won the “game of the century” vs. a rival, and No. 2 ranked Oklahoma, 35-31.

 3) 1972 USC Trojans

-The ’72 edition of coach John McKay’s Trojans was the first team to ever receive every first place vote in every postseason poll.
+The ’72 edition of coach John McKay’s Trojans was the first team to ever receive every first-place vote in every postseason poll.
 Led by fullback Sam “Bam” Cunningham, the Trojans steamrolled the competition, running over six ranked teams en route to a 12-0 season.
 A 25 point beat-down of Ohio State in the Rose Bowl capped off the Trojans epic season.
-Says a lot for a team from USC when they are considered the best team in the schools storied history.
+It says a lot for a team from USC when they are considered the best team in the school’s storied history.